ThinkPad Tablet 2: Reviews

 In a review for IT PRO Khidr Suleman wrote, "During our hands-on, we found the stylus glided across the surface of the display smoothly.
 The accuracy of the handwriting recognition software was also reasonable and it converted our scribbles into text in the blink of an eye."
 He also wrote, "We found the device to be easy to hold and Windows 8 ran was smoothly.
 However, we did find there was a noticeable stutter when playing full HD video and switching between applications.
 However, as this is a pre-production model, we expect this to be ironed out."

-In its review of the ThinkPad Tablet 2 theNotebook Review wrote, "The Lenovo ThinkPad Tablet 2 is fantastic device when used as a casual tablet or business PC for a mobile sales force.
+In its review of the ThinkPad Tablet 2 the Notebook Review wrote, "The Lenovo ThinkPad Tablet 2 is fantastic device when used as a casual tablet or business PC for a mobile sales force.
 The machine looks great, it's light and easy to hold, and the battery lasts all day.
 Users who simply want to browse the web or run basic productivity applications will be best served by this hybrid tablet, but those users also probably won't need a $740 Windows 8 machine either.
 The ThinkPad Tablet 2 targets an audience that wants more productivity options that what an iPad or Windows 7 netbook offer.
 However, with the machine's limited Intel Atom processor and integrated graphics, the device struggles to take full advantage of everything Windows 8 has to offer.
 Additionally, users who do not opt for the $120 keyboard dock will find the device's productivity greatly hindered."